mary2015/appium_android_test/README.md

   12). code and debug
   13). optimize script

-3. A short description on your design, your test case 1). store apk to real device
+*3. A short description on your design, your test case 1). store apk to real device
    2). open app and click buttons necessary to go to the 9-Day page 3). check all the weather infomation :temperature, precipitation, wind, tips, day_of_week are correct.

-Task 2:
+#Task 2:
 The information from Task 1 (9-day forecast) is from Hong Kong Observatory API, please:
 1. Capture the related API endpoint
 2. Send a request using this API endpoint with your preferred language